 For the first time in history, Researchers have discovered a cryptojacking worm.
-Each Palo Alto Networ Unit 42 Security Investigatorsk Inc. they made the find of this cryptojacking worm that spreads using Docke software containersr.
+The Palo Alto Networ Unit 42 Security Investigatorsk Inc. they made the find of this cryptojacking worm that spreads using Docke software containersr.
 This cryptojacking worm exploits the platform as a service (PaaS) solution that software developers use to test and deploy applications on Windows and Linux platforms.

 Since docker allows applications to run in a virtual environment separate from other Windows applications, allowing developers to run applications on shared system resources.
 Nicknamed "Graboid", the worm spread to more than 2,000 Docker hosts unsafe and uses infected hosts to mine “Monero” cryptocurrency.